 St. Columbkille Church was opened in 1921 in Los Angeles.
 The parish was formerly a mission from Holy Cross Church and extended to almost the southern extremity of the city.
 There was a building at the corner of 64th Street and Main, but a complete parish plant was finished in 1923 with a school, convent, and rectory.
 In 1936 the church and rectory were remodeled and re-dedicated.
 The Church was again remodeled in 1999 thanks to the efforts of parishioners and generous donors.
 Father Thomas O’Toole was the first pastor.
 Monsignor Timothy Galvin was pastor for twenty-six years between 1946 and 1972.
 Monsignor Michael Lenihan, an associate in 1964, was named pastor in 1972, followed by Father Jules Mayer, Fr.
-John Keese, and Msgr.
-Timothy Dyer.
+John Keese, Msgr.
+Timothy Dyer and Fr.
+Francis Mendoza.
 The current pastor is Fr.
-Francis Mendoza and the associate pastor is Fr.
-Eduardo Martinez.
+Ever Quintero.
 The parish, built originally for Irish and German immigrants evolved into an African-American community and in the 1980’s became largely Latino.
 St. Columbkille is clustered/twinned with Nativity Church.
 Currently the parish is very active and offers various programs led by lay leaders.
 Programs include: family catechesis, religious education, confirmation, RCIA, RCIC, youth group, prayer groups, Movimiento Familiar Cristiano, St. Vincent de Paul Society, and more.

 P lease call the rectory at 323-758-5540 for more information about:

 - To schedule a baptism, wedding, quinceañera, funeral or other special Mass.